Sweet pea is a flower that we indulge in all summer long.

 Its finely drawn flowers and its delicate fragrance makes it one of the most beautiful annuals.

-Try growing sweet pea and you will never regret it…
+Try growing sweet pea once, and you will never regret it…

 Planting, sowing sweet pea